You can also share the experience with another passenger in our Schweizer 2-32 glider!

 Few of these gliders were produced, which makes them quite valuable and not generally available for use by Glider Pilots.
 However,

 LESC's Training Program makes this unique glider available to Members who successfully complete the program and qualify to fly this

 Did you know that 14 year old Students Pilots who meet the requirements and have the authorization from an FAA

 Certificated Flight Instructor, Glider can Solo a Glider?
 That's right, the FAA recognizes that young people who

-apply themselves and recieve the appropriate training and exhibit the skills and judgment to do so can fly a glider by themselves 2
+apply themselves and receive the appropriate training and exhibit the skills and judgment to do so can fly a glider by themselves 2

 LESC wants to foster this and has created a Youth Program where young

 pilots can earn while they learn.
-For each day they work the line, helping other pilots launch, recover and move thier gliders on the
+For each day they work the line, helping other pilots launch, recover and move their gliders on the

 airport, the student will earn a free lesson and tow.